Esri/solutions-symbology-data/README.md

 * Build your own icons in the graphics editor of your choice.
 * Save each symbol as a SVG file (.svg).
 * Ensure that the Inkscape SVG editor/converter is installed
-* Modify as necessary the [converter .bat command file](./solutions-symbology-data/tools/SVGtoPNG.bat)
+* Modify as necessary the [converter .bat command file](./tools/SVGtoPNG.bat)
-    * NOTE: you may need to this .bat file to
+    * NOTE: you may need to change this .bat file to
     * Change the paths to Inkscape and the local data on your machine
     * Change the desired export image width and height
         * `--export-width=64 --export-height=64`